gastonstat/packyourcode/packyourcode.utf8.md

 ## Roxygen Comments

 I'm going to take advantage of our first function to introduce __Roxygen__ comments.
 As you know, the hash symbol `#` has a special meaning in R: you use it to indicate comments in your code.
-Interestingly, there is a special kind of comment called an "R oxygen" comment, or simply _roxygen_.
+Interestingly, there is a special kind of comment called an "R oxygen" comment, or simply _roxygen_ comment.
 As any R comment, Roxygen comments are also indicated with a hash; unlike standard comments, Roxygen comments have an appended apostrophe: `#'`.

 You use Roxygen comments to write documentation for your functions.
-One way to do this is by using Roxygen comments.
 Let's see an example and then I will explain what's going on with the special comments:

 ```r